ADHD Questions & Answers

 How common is ADHD?

-ADHD is one of the most common neurodevelopmental conditions.
-About 8-10% of children and 4-5% of adults worldwide have ADHD.
-Interestingly, many adults with ADHD were never diagnosed as kids—they only discover it later in life when they start connecting the dots.
+Estimates vary, but surveys often report roughly 8-10% of children and 4-5% of adults worldwide as having ADHD-related patterns.
+Interestingly, many adults only put a name to their experience later in life when they start connecting the dots.

 What are the different types of ADHD?

-Consider getting evaluated if ADHD symptoms are interfering with your work, school, relationships, or daily life.
-If you're struggling with organization and time management, feeling emotionally overwhelmed, or if people close to you have expressed concerns about your attention or behavior, it's worth talking to a healthcare provider.
+Consider reaching out for extra support if ADHD-related patterns are interfering with your work, school, relationships, or daily life.
+If you're struggling with organization and time management, feeling overwhelmed, or if people close to you have expressed concerns about your attention or behavior, it can help to talk with a qualified professional.

 Do adults get ADHD, or is it just for kids?